 On March 1, 2011, the Company entered into a Letter of Intent ("Radcliff LOI") with Pruett Ballarat Inc. (PBI), to acquire up to a 50% interest in the Radcliff Property development located in Inyo County, California.
 PBI held an option agreement to develop the Radcliff Property and proposed to process the mines mineralized rock at the Bishop Mill facilities.
 On December 19, 2011, the Company and PBI entered into an Acquisition Agreement with WB & Radcliff Inc. to acquire the claims which comprise the Company's Radcliff Property.
 The Company continued to technically and financially assist in the advancement of the Radcliff mine and in June 2012 it was determined that a second adit was needed to properly develop the mineralized structure systematically.
 The mine development was suspended until the Bishop Mill facility approvals had been completed.
 The approvals were issued in May 2013 and the Company has proceeded in coordinating the construction and commissioning of the Mill facilities to allow the continuation of the Radcliff Mine development.
 The Radcliff Mine recommenced operations in March 2014.
 The operator of the mine has constructed a new adit towards the high grade intercepts identified by drilling.
-The operator expects to be producing mill feed in the fourth quarter of 2016.
+The operator produced mill feed in the fourth quarter of 2016.
+A significant portion of this material - approximately 480 US tons - were delivered to the Midas mine / mill complex owned by Klondex Mines Ltd.